Rhaycheal/Rhaycheal/README.md

-- 👋 Hi, I’m @Rhaycheal
+- 👋 Hi, I’m Racheal
 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning Data Analytics on Udacity and Cousera
 - 💞️ I’m looking to collaborate on other learners on how to build a machine learning algorithm using R